 Cookware that is built to last!
-The average lifespan of Le Creuset cookware ranges from 20 to 30 years or longer depending on how often you use them; this means you’ll be able to hand your pots and pans down to your children.
+The average lifespan of Le Creuset cookware ranges from 20 to 30 years or longer, depending on how often you use them; this means you’ll be able to hand your pots and pans down to your children.

-The enameled coating and glazing also allow the pot to go from the stovetop hob directly into the oven and also into a preheated broiler (without any additional preparation).
+The enameled coating and glazing also allow the pot to go from the stovetop hob directly into the oven and into a preheated broiler (without any additional preparation).

 The versatility of the Le Creuset range!
-There are many different sizes and colors that will fit any kitchen or cooking style, whether you’re looking for small pots with lids (called cocotte), French ovens in all shapes and sizes, saucepans perfect for making sauces/gravy, Dutch Ovens that allow you to braise or stew meats without other liquid needed, or a Le Creuset skillet for cooking your eggs and bacon in the morning.
+Some many different sizes and colors will fit any kitchen or cooking style, whether you’re looking for small pots with lids (called cocotte), French ovens in all shapes and sizes, saucepans perfect for making sauces/gravy, Dutch Ovens that allow you to braise or stew meats without other liquid needed, or a Le Creuset skillet for cooking your eggs and bacon in the morning.

 Innovative Designs and Colors

 Unparalleled gorgeous designs with light cream interiors and signature gradient colors!
-Enamel coating covers all areas of pots, lids, and rims negating the need for seasoning.
+Enamel coating covers all areas of pots, lids, and rims, negating the need for seasoning.

 Le Creuset’s handle design is the best.
 It provides a space large enough to fit mitted gloves comfortably while cooking and moving the heavy pot around without sacrificing quality.